steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 All other steps are the same as in the [FX Handling](#fx-handling) section, starting with step four.

-## Transfering the FX Rack to Your Instrument
+## Transferring the FX Rack to Your Instrument

-In order to integrate the FX Rack into your macro page, you need to do the following.
+To integrate the FX Rack into your macro page, you need to do the following:

 1. Copy the bus and effects in the **Program Tree**.
 The Program structure of your instrument must match the structure of the [Example VST Preset](#example-vst-preset) and your macro page must be attached to the topmost element in the **Program Tree**.